NeshHari/XMonad/README.md

 ```

 ## MyRescreen.hs
 Hot plugging is a must-have feature for any multi-monitor workflow.
-XMonad provides a [custom hook](https://xmonad.github.io/xmonad-docs/xmonad-contrib-0.16.999/XMonad-Hooks-Rescreen.html) that monitors xrandr changes.
-This is best used alongside [autorandr](https://github.com/phillipberndt/autorandr), which automatically selects a predefined configuration dependent on the number of connected displays.
+XMonad provides a [custom hook](https://xmonad.github.io/xmonad-docs/xmonad-contrib-0.16.999/XMonad-Hooks-Rescreen.html) that monitors xrandr changes, best used alongside [autorandr](https://github.com/phillipberndt/autorandr), which automatically selects a predefined configuration dependent on the number of connected displays.

 ### Autorandr
 Required package: [autorandr](https://archlinux.org/packages/community/any/autorandr/)